andreitoma8/ERC20-Staking/README.md

 1. Set a fixed APR.
 1. Set a minimum stake amount.
 1. Set compounding frequency limit.

-### Advantages of the simple design:

-- Low gas fees
-- Lower room for error

-### Disadvantages of the simple design:
-*see else in deposti function*

-- When adding funds on top of a active stake users will either:
-    - Atuomatically compound their rewards
-    - Have to claim their rewards and then add new tokens after

-- When withdrawing a specified amount of tokens, users will also automatically withdraw their rewards

 # How to use?